stephengold/Minie/README.md

 Single-space indentation indicates additional description of the foregoing object.

+To dump a `PhysicsSpace` to a text file:

+        PrintStream dumpStream = new PrintStream("dump.txt");
+        PhysicsDumper dumper = new PhysicsDumper(dumpStream);
+        dumper.dump(physicsSpace);

+#### Customizing what is dumped

+You can dump an entire `BulletAppState`, including its `PhysicsSpace`:

+        dumper.dump(bulletAppState);

+You can dump individual collision objects:

+        dumper.dump(character);
+        dumper.dump(ghostObject);
+        dumper.dump(rigidBody);
+        dumper.dump(softBody);

+When dumping a `PhysicsSpace`, the default is to describe every collision object;
-By default, joints are counted in dumps but not enumerated.
+physics joints are counted but not described.
-To enumerate joints at the physics-space level of the hierarchy, configure the dumper as follows:
+To describe the joints in each body, configure the dumper like so:

-        dumper.setEnabled(DumpFlags.JointsInSpaces, true);
+        dumper.setEnabled(DumpFlags.JointsInBodies, true); // default=false

-To enumerate joints at the collision-object level of the hierarchy, configure the dumper as follows:
+To describe the motors in each joint, configure the dumper like so:

+        dumper.setEnabled(DumpFlags.Motors, true); // default=false

+To dump just the physics joints (no collision objects):

+        dumper.setEnabled(DumpFlags.Pcos, false); // default=true
-        dumper.setEnabled(DumpFlags.JointsInBodies, true);
+        dumper.setEnabled(DumpFlags.JointsInSpaces, true); // default=false

+When dumping a `PhysicsSpace`, you can apply a filter to restrict which physics objects are listed.
+For instance, to dump only those physics objects that lack a user object:

+        String indent = "";
+        BulletDebugAppState.DebugAppStateFilter noUser = new UserFilter(null);
+        dumper.dump(physicsSpace, indent, noUser);

-Other dump flags can be set, for instance, to enumerate the nodes or clusters of each soft body or the motors of each joint.
+Other dump flags can be set, for instance, to describe the nodes or clusters in each soft body.

 [Jump to table of contents](#toc)